 A quick note: those streusel-topped slices above are ones of my Apple Crumble Bread!

 What's more?
-I even created a FREE Streusel Recipe Template to help you create hundreds of crumble recipes!
+I even created a Streusel Recipe Template (download for free below) to help you create hundreds of crumble recipes!

 What is streusel?

-It usually exists in that very definition as sprinkled or scattered on top of the baked goods (quick breads, cakes, muffins, tarts, etc.) to add crunchiness, richness, and texture.
+It usually exists in that very definition as sprinkled or scattered on top of baked goods (quick bread, cakes, muffins, tarts, etc.) to add crunchiness, richness, and texture.

 Why you should try this recipe

-- This simple recipe uses basic ingredients: flour, sugar, and butter.
+- This best streusel topping recipe uses three basic ingredients: flour, sugar, and butter.

-- Crumble dough is guaranteed to succeed even for beginners.
+- Crumb topping is easy and quick; it is guaranteed to succeed even for beginners.

-- It makes a pefect breakfast served with milk or yogurt too; so it is worth including streusel in meal plans.
+- It makes a perfect breakfast served with milk or yogurt too, so it is worth including streusel in meal plans.

 Streusel ingredients

-Butter: it is a secret ingredient.
+- Butter is an essential ingredient.
 Why?
 Because the streusel is all about the butter: butter quality and quantity.

-The top-quality butter with a high-fat content (European-style butter) is preferable.
+Top-quality butter with a high-fat content (European-style butter 82% fat) is preferable.

-Top tip: ideally, butter must be cold, cut into small cubes, not softened at room temperature.
+Top tip: Ideally, butter must be cold, cut into small cubes, and not softened at room temperature.
 And it should be added as the last ingredient.

-Ground cinnamon: it spices up the crunch topping.
+- Ground cinnamon (optional): It spices up the crunch topping.

 How to make streusel topping